nickchops/RocketDefence/README.md

 ## Put it on a phone!

 - Switch back to the Hub
-- From the "Platform" dropdown, pick "Windows Phone 8.1"
+- From the "Platform" dropdown, pick a phone platform (e.g. "Windows Phone 8.1")
-- From the "Architecture" dropdown, pick "wp81-arm"
+- From the "Architecture" dropdown, pick ARM (e.g. "wp81-arm")
 - Under BUILD set both switches to "Release" (click them if needed)
-- Make sure a Windows Phone is attached and the screen on the phone is unlocked
+- Make sure the phone is attached and the screen on the phone is unlocked.
-- Click the big green "Package, Install and Run" button at the top!
+- Click the big green "Package, Install (and Run)" button at the top!
-- The game should run!
-If the phone doesn't start it automatically, swipe left on the home screen and scroll down to "R" to find it.
+- The game should install/run!
+On Windows Phone, If the phone doesn't start it automatically, swipe left on the home screen and scroll down to "R" to find it.
 - Rotate the phone to check out the virtual resolution in action.